AndySomogyi/sbmlsolver/README.md

 # Installation

-[Binaries](https://github.com/sys-bio/roadrunner/releases) for Windows, MacOS, and Linux
+[Binaries](https://github.com/sys-bio/roadrunner/releases) for Windows, MacOS (including universal binaries for the M1 processor), and Linux

 Python wheels are available at the above binaries link, and can also be installed via pip: